JinqianPan/MRISeqClassifier/README.md

 Please download pretrained-models from , and put them into folder `02_models`.

 >[!NOTE]
-> If you are using your own dataset, please construct the training and testing sets as follows:
+> If you are using your own dataset, please construct the training and testing sets as follows: (we use `torchvision.datasets.ImageFolder` to build data loader)
 > ```
 > 01_data
 >     |- ImageFolder